Inside GDOT’s ‘Transform 285/400’ project command center

 Current construction phasing

-The current construction plan starts with replacing the Mt.
-Vernon bridge, followed by, in order: new lanes on Ga.
+The current construction plan starts with replacing the Mount Vernon bridge, followed by, in order: new lanes on Ga.
 400’s east side north of Hammond Drive; similar work on Ga.
 400’s west side; the same work on Ga.
 400 south of Hammond; the Abernathy diverging diamond; and finally the I-285 and interchange work.

 GDOT recently mailed out notices for two open houses about proposed sound-blocking walls along Ga.
 400. Both will be held Feb.
 9, 10 a.m. to 2 p.m. and 1 to 4 p.m. at Congregation B’Nai Torah, 700 Mount Vernon in Sandy Springs.
 Affected property owners get to vote on whether any sound barriers will be built.